Asana/python-asana-preview/docs/ProjectsApi.md

         ),
     ) # AddFollowersForProjectRequest | Information about the followers being added. opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["created_at","color","archived","icon","public","default_view","members","project_brief","custom_fields","html_notes","privacy_setting","due_on","name","permalink_url","owner","modified_at","current_status","completed_at","completed_by","current_status_update","workspace","due_date","completed","custom_field_settings","notes","followers","start_on","team","created_from_template"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["current_status","current_status_update","archived","team","members","due_on","modified_at","color","owner","permalink_url","created_from_template","public","html_notes","completed_at","name","completed_by","due_date","privacy_setting","custom_field_settings","notes","workspace","project_brief","created_at","default_view","start_on","custom_fields","icon","completed","followers"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: